MattPahuta/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 60: March 19, Saturday

+**Today's Progress**: More work on the color scheme generator app, getting the API call and markup generation working well.
+Also resived the layout and styles, working to tighten things up.

+**Thoughts** Using just standard fetch API for this one since that's where we're at in the Scrimba curriculum.
+Having worked with async functions a bit I can see how this app could potentially work better.

 ### Day 59: March 18, Friday

 **Today's Progress**: Worked more on the Scrimba solo project, a color scheme generator using the color API.